Derecho-Project/cascade/README.md

 Please refer to our [paper](https://arxiv.org/pdf/2311.17329) for detailed information.

 # Release status
-As of December 2023, Cascade has the status of a high-quality beta: publically available and useable, but not as stable as we intend for our v1.0 release.
+As of December 2023, Cascade has the status of a high-quality beta: publicaly available and useable.
+The current version in `master` branch allows the development of sophisticated Cascade applications using C/C++ and Python, the deployment and performance evaluation in environment with or without RDMA support.
+But it is not as stable as we intend for v1.0 release.
 Derecho, used by Cascade, is more mature, with significant use since its initial release in April 2019.

-## Stable Features in v1.0
+In January 2024 we anticipate a v1.0 general release of Cascade.

-## Experimental Features in v1.0
+## Plan for v1.0
+In January 2024 we anticipate a v1.0 general release of Cascade, which is a stable version of the current `master` branch.
+We are working on the regression test right now.
+Although we focus on the core function in these release, many experimental features are available in v1.0 is available for test for those who are interested.
+- C# support for both K/V store client and User-Defined Logic(UDL) development.
+- Java language support for K/V store client development.
+- A fuse file system API for easy read-only access to Cascade data.
+- A high performance collective communication library called [DCCL](https://github.com/derecho-project/dccl) similar to NCCL/RCCL, which is planned to be merged in Cascade later.
+- An object grouping mechanism called "affinity set", by which data colocation can be finetuned for optimized performance.

 ## Features Planned for v1.1
+Soon after, we are planning a new release v1.1 with some additional features we are constructing right now.
+One highlight is the support for UDL in separate processes/docker containers for with end-to-end zero copy data paths, which improves the security by isolating untrusted application code, and release the power of parallelism for Python UDLs which is contained by Python's GIL.
+Besides that, we plan to include the full affinity set feature and a sophisticated scheduler for cases where a compute cluster is shared.
+The following features might (still) be in 'experimental' state in v1.1
+- DPDK support, which provides performance improvement over TCP in non-RDMA environments.
+- A fuse file system API for read/write access.
+- DCCL

 ## Features Planned for v1.2

-In January 2024 we anticipate a v1.0 general release of Cascade, followed soon after by a v1.1 release with some additional functionality that will include support for user-defined AI logic in docker containers with end-to-end zero copy data paths, an automated grouping mechanism for "related" objects, a sophisticated scheduler for cases where a compute cluster is shared, a Derecho collectives communication library called DCCL, a POSIX file system and support for DPDK.
-By early summer in 2024, we anticipate a v1.2 release that would include enhanced scheduling to cover streaming scenarios and support for "split" computations, in which one AI DFG spans nodes on an edge cluster and nodes in a cloud hosted framework.
+By early summer of 2024, we anticipate a v1.2 release that would include enhanced scheduling to cover streaming scenarios and support for "split" computations, in which one AI DFG spans nodes on an edge cluster and nodes in a cloud-hosted framework.
+The experimental features in v1.1 are planned to become standard features.

-Many of the v1.1 features exist today and are part of the main v1.0 branch, but are still at an experimental stage of development.
-These include the affinity grouping mechanism, an event-by-event version of the Navigator scheduler, the DCCL library, and a mostly-complete version of the POSIX file system.
-By the time of the v1.1 release, those features will be more heavily tested, and the v1.2 features will be at that same preliminary stage of maturity.
-DPDK support will become available either in v1.1 or v1.2 (the decision has not yet been made).
+Besides, we are expecting a new set of zero-copy optimizations to be included in this release, including the GPUDirect accelerated datapath and the zero-copy multicast mechanism.
+Also, feasibility improvements including application packaging, dynamic application management, and monitoring capabilities are planned in future releases.

-We recommend coordinating with Weijia Song if you plan to experiment with beta features of the system.
+We recommend coordinating with [Weijia Song](mailto:songweijia@gmail.com) if you plan to experiment with beta features of the system.
 Anyone planning to do so should also commit to posting issues on the GitHub issue tracker in the event of a bug, with a minimal example that triggers the problem (as few lines of code as you can manage).

 # Using Cascade
 - Cascade can be used both as a service, and as a software library